huangnengCSU/longcallR-nn/README.md

 ## Usage

-### longcallR-dp
+### longcallR-dp extract training or inference dataset
 Template scripts for generating training dataset or inference dataset can be found in the `longcallR_dp/job_templates` directory.
+The script for generating a [REDIportal](http://srv00.recas.ba.infn.it/atlas) VCF file for training A-to-I RNA-editing events is located at `longcallR_dp/scripts/REDIportal_to_vcf.py`.
 ```bash
 Usage: longcallR_dp [OPTIONS] --bam-path <BAM_PATH> --ref-path <REF_PATH> --mode <MODE> --output <OUTPUT>